GLS 502: Contemporary Issues in Liberal Studies (online version)

 GLS 502 has been taught online a number of times.
 Developing online courses is consistent with the university’s goal to remain up to date in contemporary pedagogical progress and to make higher education available to a wide student population.
 While the online environment will obviously make our class interaction different from the traditional on-campus classes, it is imperative that the students understand that consistent and continuous interaction is still at the heart of successful class dynamics regardless of the possible learning environment and medium.

-There are no required textbooks for the course.
-All course reading material is provided on our course webpage in Blackboard Learn (learn.uncw.edu).
+Other course reading material is provided on our course webpage in Blackboard Learn (learn.uncw.edu).

 When the course starts, the course syllabus and the first learning module for the class will be available for the students through Blackboard (https://learn.uncw.edu).
 Prior to starting the class, the students are strongly encouraged to familiarize themselves with Blackboard through tutorials or individuals or with the helpful staff at UNCW TAC (physically located in Randall Library)..